philwiffen/philwiffen.github.io/_posts/2016-01-21-job-hunting-resources-resume-cover-letter-and-interview-tips.md

 ---
 It seems it&#8217;s the season of layoffs, so I wanted to share something that I feel might be useful to anyone affected.

-No one likes updating their CV/Resume and attending interviews as the best of times, let alone when you&#8217;re forced to by decisions that aren&#8217;t under your control.
+No one likes updating their CV/Resume and attending interviews at the best of times, let alone when you&#8217;re forced to by decisions that aren&#8217;t under your control.
 Help is at hand though, thanks to a nice free career book and some things we can all do for each other.

 # A great career resource, for free